 The awkward conundrum you find yourself in when you want to relax with your iPad and a good movie purchased via the Google Play is no more.

-iTunes App Store, meaning owners of devices with an "i" can now watch content purchased through Mountain View's virtual front.
+Google has plopped an iOS version of its Google Play Movies & TV app in the iTunes App Store, meaning owners of devices with an "i" can now watch content purchased through Mountain View's virtual front.

 While it sounds almost like a peace treaty between the two hardened rivals, don't unfurl the white flags just yet.
 Users can't actually purchase content from the app.
 Rather, they're left to make the buy through a web client before they can play it on their iDevice.